Sale of Federal Lands: Exploring the Amendment

 Sale of Federal Lands in Nevada

-Most of the land included in the House provision is located in Nevada, spanning counties that encompass Reno, Las Vegas, and the rapidly growing city of Fernley, according to maps released by the measure’s sponsors, Republican Representatives Mark Amodei of Nevada and Celeste Maloy of Utah.
+Most of the land included in the House provision was located in Nevada, spanning counties that encompass Reno, Las Vegas, and the rapidly growing city of Fernley, according to maps released by the measure’s sponsors, Republican Representatives Mark Amodei of Nevada and Celeste Maloy of Utah.

 Fernley City Manager Benjamin Marchant described the opportunity to purchase 12,000 acres of federal land on the outskirts of the city as “good news.”
 Since its incorporation in 2001, Fernley's population has tripled, and projections suggest it will double again within the next decade.
 The city aspires to become a data center technology hub, but its expansion has been constrained by a lack of available land.